dannyhdyt/Web-Automation-Assignment/README.md

 # OOP Web Automation Assignment

-This repository hosts a web automation project employing Object-Oriented Programming (OOP) principles, TestNG framework, Maven, and Selenium automation tool.
+This repository houses a comprehensive web automation project that applies Object-Oriented Programming (OOP) principles and utilizes the TestNG framework, Maven for dependency management, and the Selenium automation tool.
+The project focuses on.
 The project's aim is to conduct automated tests on the [MakeMyTrip](https://www.makemytrip.com/) website to extract the top price information.

 ## Overview